Slavery and human trafficking statement

 TRAINING STAFF

 The Society provides all staff with training that’s relevant to them and their role.
-In addition, the Society is utilising a financial services industry digital training tool provided via The UK Modern Slavery Training Delivery Group, the UK Independent Anti-Slavery Commissioner, and Themis.
+In addition, the Society is utilising a financial services industry digital training tool provided via the UK Modern Slavery Training Delivery Group, the UK Independent Anti-Slavery Commissioner, and Themis.
 This training supports the identification of signs of modern slavery.
 The Society also ensures that our management teams have additional support which includes guidance to make sure the recruitment process is consistent and the Society’s approach to managing suppliers is effective.
+An awareness day was held on 18 October in line with the annual Anti Slavery Day.

-Employees also operate and attest to an Employee Code of Conduct on an annual basis which incorporates confirming adherence to required policies and processes.
+We expect all colleagues to be treated fairly and with respect.
+Our Employee Code of Conduct applies to all Society colleagues (which includes contractors).
+Employees are requested to attest to the Code of Conduct on an annual basis which incorporates confirming adherence to all required policies and processes.

 The Society operates a programme of supplier relationship management and audit activities.
-Where any concerns arise, a full assessment is made and appropriate actions are taken to address those concerns.
+Where any concerns arise, a full assessment would be made and appropriate actions taken to address those concerns.

-Monitoring of supplier due diligence has taken place throughout 2022 and no concerns or issues have been identified.
+Monitoring of supplier due diligence has taken place throughout 2023 and no concerns or issues have been identified.
+In addition, no concerns have been raised from our suppliers or our whistleblowing process in 2023.

-We conduct regular Financial Crime Risk Assessments and screening controls which review our level of risk and control in all areas of financial crime, including identification of modern slavery and human trafficking.
+We conduct regular member Financial Crime Risk Assessments and screening controls which support the identification, reporting and escalation of modern slavery and human trafficking.
+This activity aligns to vulnerable customer reporting and escalation process.

 CONTRACTING